Modern Gentlemen

 Now that we’ve been through basic facts and numbers about how wide-spread smoking is, let’s dwell on some more specific data.

-Smoking is equally bad for everyone, but the purpose of this section is to break down the general data, some of which are a tad concerning once you realize that even children before they enter teenagehood.
+Smoking is equally bad for everyone, but the purpose of this section is to break down the general data, some of which are a tad concerning once you realize that some children smoke before they enter teenagehood.

-12. 28.9% of US high school students said they tried a cigarette at some point in their lives.
+12. Teen smoking facts show that 28.9% of US high school students said they tried a cigarette at some point in their lives.

 (Statista)